On this page:

 Please note that as VEU is a market-based program:

-• not all accredited providers listed above may currently offer pool pumps
+- not all accredited providers listed below may currently offer water heating upgrades

 Find an accredited provider in your area